nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 #### 11.1.6 Archive Files

 Archive files (ZIP containers) are located in the directory specified by the configuration parameter `archive-path`.
 File names are in the format `mlog[-grouping]-X-Y-Z.zip[.gpg]`, where X is the timestamp (UTC time in the format `YYYYMMDDHHmmss`) of the first message log record, Y is the timestamp of the last message log record (records are processed in chronological order) and Z is 10 characters long alphanumeric random.
 If grouping is enabled, [-grouping] is a (possibly truncated and filename safe) member identifier.
-If encryption is enabled, the [.gpg] suffix is added.
+If encryption is enabled, the `[.gpg]` suffix is added.

 The most basic example of an archive file name when the encryption and grouping are switched off:

     mlog-20210901100858-20210901100905-5wOUQnXK4G.zip

-Here's an example with the archive encryption switched on:
+When the archive encryption switched on:

     mlog-20210901101923-20210901101926-pXAZkBjnAC.zip.gpg